frankietoledo/devops-take-home/README.md

 ## Deliverables

 - `Production application working`, so, we want to have a real demo, like having an user in Linear / Github to see how it works.
-You can add a loom too.
+You can add a [Loom](https://loom.com/)  too.
 - The backend and the infrastructure code, ideally `Terraform` or `CDK` with `AWS`
 - In the project, a `Readme.md` explaining the decistion that you take
 - The source code of the service in private repository, add the user @skaznowiecki / @sebastian-alvarez-fuse-finance / @danielruizr / @felipe-machado as a collaborator